yannickseurin/crypto-book/src/cryptographic-notions/games-models-and-assumptions.md

 Here, we will content ourselves with specifying games in pseudocode.

-A very simple game called ADD drawing two random $\secpar$-bit integers and returning true if the adversary successfully adds them would look like this:
+A very simple game called ADD drawing two random $\secpar$-bit integers and returning $\pctrue$ if the adversary successfully adds them would look like this:

 \[
  \def\arraystretch{\myarraystretch}